Kayako Single Sign-On (SSO)

 - Search Base is the location in the directory where the search for a user begins.
 You will get this from the same place you got your Distinguished name.

-- Select a suitable Search filter from the drop down menu.
+- Select a suitable Search filter from the drop-down menu.
+If you use User in Single Group Filter or User in Multiple Group Filter, replace the <group-dn> in the search filter with the distinguished name of the group in which your users are present.
 To use custom Search Filter select "Write your Custom Filter" option and customize it accordingly.

 Here's the list of the attributes and what it does when we enable it.
 You can enable/disable accordingly.